What Your Period Says About Your Health

 - Light pink: A super short period with extra light bleeding could be a sign of low estrogen levels.
 Your hormones are directly related to the food you eat, so if your estrogen is low, it could be due to a vitamin or nutrient deficiency.
 If you’re dieting or extra stressed, it could indicate your diet is too restrictive or that you’re on the edge of burnout.
 Be cautious!

 If you’re concerned about the colour of your period blood, it’s best to book an appointment with your GP.

 If you experience PMS symptoms such as mood swings, headaches, sore breasts, acne, cravings, bloating, know you are not alone.

-Trust us when we say that making small lifestyle changes, in combination with the right supplements, can seriously decrease your symptoms.
+Trust us when we say that making small lifestyle changes can decrease your symptoms.

 Interested in improving your menstrual health?
 We can help!
-Check out our range of supplements to support a guud cycle.
+Chat with us.

 Hack your cycle with food

 Hands up 🙌 if you ever crave a certain kind of food.
 Big slice of cake, anyone?
 Or maybe you’re ...